atsupi/cdk-vpc-study/README.md

-# Welcome to your CDK TypeScript project
+# CDK VPC Study: your TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands